How Much Will You Pay for a Bidet?

 Bidets have been around for a long time all over the world, but they’re a relatively new addition to U.S. homes.
 They're a bathroom luxury that can help you feel clean while lowering your toilet paper consumption — saving you time and money.
 But how much is a bidet, and are they worth the investment?

-This May Also Interest You: Bid Your Boring Toilet Farewell: How to Install a Bidet
+This May Also Interest You: What’s a Bidet?

 If you're considering having a bidet installed, you may be surprised to learn that they are easy to install and more affordable than you might think.
 Here’s everything you need to know about installation costs.